Happier Valley Comedy

 We are committing to the following goals:

-- Hiring more BIPOC teachers for special workshops and/or weekly classes
+• Hiring and training more BIPOC teachers for workshops and/or weekly classes

-- Offering free show sponsorships to businesses owned or run by BIPOC and/or marginalized community members to correspond with specific cultural days/months, i.e. Black History Month, Women’s History Month, Hispanic Heritage Month, Indigenous People’s Day, etc. Would you like your business to be considered?
+• Offering free show sponsorships to businesses owned or run by BIPOC and/or marginalized community members to correspond with specific cultural days/months, i.e. Black History Month, Women’s History Month, Hispanic Heritage Month, Indigenous People’s Day, etc. Would you like to recommend a business to be considered?
 Please email Scott here.

 As you probably know, one of our main guidelines is "Better out than in."
 If you have any thoughts about the role HVC is taking at this time, how we can do better, and/or other organizations we could add to the list of resources below, please email us.
 We are eager to learn more and grow in order to better fulfill our mission to maintain an inclusive, welcoming community inspired and empowered by the diversity of all members and a place where BIPOC voices are valued and amplified.